JKWA/superhero-cluster/README.md

-# Superhero Cluster
+# Dispatch Cluster

-Welcome to the Superhero Dispatch project!
+Welcome to the Dispatch Dispatch project!
 This README will guide you through the setup process and explain how to run various tasks using Visual Studio Code.

 ## Prerequisites